reichhartd/expo-exjsonutils-bug-example/README.md

 1. Uninstall `expo-updates` and remove `expo-updates` from `plugins` from the `app.json`
 2. Follow the same steps as the [Bug example](#bug-example)
-3. See the message `Rejected: {"resultCode": "FAILED", "errorMessage": "Your Ident-ID is not correct.
-Please check and try again."}`
+3. Get the message `Rejected: {"resultCode": "FAILED", "errorMessage": "Your Ident-ID is not correct.
+Please check and try again."}` (Connection to the native iOS part is working)